gravitational/teleport/docs/4.3/enterprise/sso/ssh_okta.md

+---
+title: SSH Authentication With Okta as an SSO provider
+description: How to configure SSH access using Okta for SSO
+---

 # SSH Authentication with Okta

+## How to use Okta as a single sign-on (SSO) provider for SSH

 This guide will cover how to configure [Okta](https://www.okta.com/) to issue SSH credentials to specific groups of users.
 When used in combination with role